 On June 19, 1979, deep in the Uinta Wilderness Area of Utah, Azrael witnessed the

 real-life, physical appearance of highly evolved, celestialized, human beings who

 For four days and three nights, Azrael communed with the Heavenly Father and Heavenly

-Mother of all mankind.
-This profound event was the first in a continuing stream of
+Mother of all humankind.
+This profound event was the first in a continuing stream

 brought forth in a new book of scripture, the Song of God.